 Nutrition Department Overview

-The Department of Nutrition contains three divisions: (Nutritional Biochemistry, Nutrition Epidemiology, and Nutrition Intervention and Policy).
+The Department of Nutrition contains three research divisions: (Nutritional Biochemistry, Nutrition Epidemiology, and Nutrition Intervention and Policy).
 All students in the Department must gain competency in each of these areas.
 In addition, doctoral students must choose one area of concentration in which they will become experts.

 The Nutritional Biochemistry division is committed to understanding the mechanisms of nutrient action in human health and disease from a cellular and molecular perspective.